| Wastewater Processing

 and higher e-coli.
 The BOD’s and COD’s will already

 have been effectively reduced below 10 and most likely under 5.
+So the problems are suspended solids and high e-coli: both “chicken

 soup” for Global’s Recycler and LS3.
 The suspended solids